Probate Registry opening hours are between 9.30am-4.30pm

 The requirements of a superannuation fund to pay out a death benefit

-You need to work out the type of grant for your circumstances.
-The Probate Registry cannot make this decision for you.
+You need to decide the type of grant required for your circumstance.
+The Probate Registry does not make this initial decision for you.

 Below are the main types of grants and the fundamental requirements for each:

-• There is a Will with a valid appointment of executor(s) and you are the/one of the executors named in the Will.
+• There is a Will (referred to in the Rules as a ‘testamentary document’) with a valid appointment of executor(s) and you are the/one of the executors named in the Will.

-• Refer to Rule 33(3)-(7) for the order of priority of who can apply as the administrator.
+• Refer to rule 356.3 for the order of priority of who can apply as the administrator and rule 356.4 for making that application and rule 356.5 for the marking of the will

 • There is no Will and you are the person highest in priority to claim a grant.

-• You have a grant from an interstate Court or from a foreign Court and you require it to be sealed in South Australia to deal with the assets here.
+• You have a grant from an interstate Court or an overseas grant and you require the interstate grant to be registered or the overseas grant to be resealed in South Australia to deal with the assets here.

-A word of caution before you proceed if you are not represented by a solicitor and intend to make your application personally
+A word of caution before you proceed if you are not represented by a lawyer and intend to make your application personally as a – personal applicant

 The person or persons applying for a grant should also be aware that:

-• the Rules of the Court preclude Probate Registry staff from giving legal advice;
+• the Rules of the Court preclude Registry staff giving legal advice;

 • documents leading to the grant require various undertakings to the Court;